What is a Wok?

 The wooden handle can be removed if you use the oven method for seasoning it.

-Wooden handle can become lose as wood tends to shrink over time.
+The wooden handle can become loose as wood tends to shrink over time.

 Be careful to only touch the wooden portion of the handle as the metal part gets burning hot.
 To avoid burning your hands, wear heat-protective gloves.